Deadpikle/WPFTemplate/README.md

 8. Open the project's file location on disk and rename `WPFTemplate`
 9. Open the `.sln` file in your favorite text editor and replace `WPFTemplate` to the folder name from the previous step

+You may also want to delete the `.git` folder (if you cloned the project) and run `git init` and `git add .` to avoid any trouble with the fact that you cloned an existing project.

 Is it annoying to have to do all that?
 Yup.
 Does it take too long?
 Nope.
 Perhaps someday we'll be able to automate the process or provide an actual VS-compatible project template :)

 ## Can I help contribute?